-- You have the right to every consideration of privacy concerning your medical care and to expect confidentiality of your medical information to the extent that disclosure may be required by your insurer or by law.
+- You have the right to every consideration of privacy concerning your medical care and to expect confidentiality of your medical information except to the extent that disclosure may be required by your insurer or by law.
 This may include requirements for disclosure of information regarding cases of HIV, tuberculosis, meningitis, and other diseases that are reported to organizations such as health departments.
 Within this guideline, you have the right to access information contained in your medical record, request amendment to, and receive an account of disclosures regarding your health information within the limits of the law.
 You also have the right to access your medical records through our patient portal, My-DH Keene.
 For additional information, please consult the Notice of Privacy Practices or contact our Privacy office at 603-354-5454 x 2170.

 - You have the right to expect information about pain relief measures and a staff committed to quick responses to reports of pain.
 Your pain level will be assessed routinely and pain relief options will be provided.
-As a patient at Cheshire Medical Center/ Dartmouth-Hitchcock Keene we ask that you discuss pain relief options with your doctor and nurse and work with them to develop a pain relief plan.
+We ask that you discuss pain relief options with your provider and work with them to develop a pain relief plan.

 - You have the right to request written information that details the hospital’s room rate and the services included in that rate.
 We will also inform you of those services not usually covered by Medicare or Medicaid.
-You may inquire about possible financial aid to help pay your bill or to help pay for your medications.
+If you need financial assistance, please inquire about possible financial aid to help pay your bill or to help pay for your medications.
 We have financial counselors available to assist you.

-- You have the responsibility to provide complete and accurate medical information about present complaints, past illnesses, hospitalizations, medications, and other matters relating to your health to your healthcare providers.
+- Provide complete and accurate medical information about present complaints, past illnesses, hospitalizations, medications, and other matters relating to your health to your healthcare providers.

 - If you are admitted to the hospital, your hospital stay is based on the professional assessment of your medical needs.
 Should you decide to leave the hospital against your provider’s advice, talk with your provider and healthcare team regarding the best possible healthcare plan and do your best to follow the agreed upon plan.
-If you do choose to leave against your physician's advice, you will be asked to sign a form releasing the physician and hospital from responsibility for any harm resulting from your early departure.
+If you do choose to leave against your provider’s advice, you will be asked to sign a form releasing the provider and hospital from responsibility for any harm resulting from your early departure.

-- You have the responsibility to be considerate of other patients and to observe guidelines, which have been established for the benefit of every patient, and to be candid about your feelings with those who care for you.
+- We ask that you be considerate of other patients and observe our guidelines, which have been established for the benefit of every patient.
+Specifically, help us maintain a restful and quiet environment by keeping visitors to a minimum.

-- You have the responsibility to report perceived risks in your care and unexpected changes in your condition.
+- We ask that you report perceived risks in your care and unexpected changes in your condition.

-- You have the responsibility to ask questions when you do not understand your care, treatment or service or what you are expected to do.
+- We encourage you to ask questions when you do not understand your care, treatment or service of what you are expected to do.